On the rate of convergence for an $\alpha$-stable central limit theorem under sublinear expectation

 \textbf{Abstract}.
-In this paper, we propose a monotone approximation scheme for a class of fully nonlinear partial integro-differential equations (PIDEs) which characterize the nonlinear $\alpha$-stable L\'{e}vy processes under sublinear expectation space with $\alpha \in(1,2)$.
-Two main results are obtained: (i) the error bounds for the monotone approximation scheme of nonlinear PIDEs, and (ii) the convergence rates of a generalized central limit theorem of Bayraktar-Munk for $\alpha$-stable random variables under sublinear expectation.
-Our proofs use and extend techniques introduced by Krylov and Barles-Jakobsen.
+In this paper, we propose a monotone approximation scheme for a class of fully nonlinear degenerate partial integro-differential equations (PIDEs) which characterize the nonlinear $\alpha$-stable L\'{e}vy processes under sublinear expectation space with $\alpha \in(1,2)$.
+We further establish the error bounds for the monotone approximation scheme.
+This in turn yields an explicit Berry-Esseen bound and convergence rate for the $\alpha$-stable central limit theorem under sublinear expectation.